-Usually, disclosure is a voluntary process that is done by filing a Notice to Disclose.» Read more about: What is Disclosure in a Divorce? » Read more 6 mins read
+In a marriage,» Read more about: How is Debt Shared in a Divorce? » Read more 6 mins read

 In the past, marriage was the most popular option for couples who intended to spend their lives with each other.
 Nowadays, other arrangements are becoming more and more common.
 One alternative that many couples choose is a common-law union.
 There are many similarities between a common-law union and a marriage.
 However, a marriage and a common-law relationship are recognized in different ways by family law in Toronto when deciding certain matters.
 If your relationship is thriving,» Read more about: Differentiating a Common-Law Union From Marriage in Family Law » Read more 5 mins read

 In Canada, pets are considered property under the law.
 Therefore, although pet custody is a popular expression, the legal term is pet ownership.
 However, in most households, pets are viewed as part of the family.
 They may even be affected by a divorce.
 While a pet cannot express their feelings, being forced to separate from any of their family members can leave your pets with separation anxiety and depression.

 If you and your spouse are going through a divorce,» Read more about: Who Gets Custody of a Pet After Divorce? » Read more 5 mins read